nixxcode/Jvm-Brotli/CONTRIBUTING.md

 For anything not in the list, please feel free to open an issue and ask!

 If you've gotten this far, we would once again like to thank you for your interest.
-If you do have a contribution in mind, **please** open an issue and share it with us. :smile:
+If you do have a contribution in mind, **please** open an issue and share it with us!